-- Making sure that California Work Opportunity and Responsibility to Kids (CalWORKs) families have access to child care and education services, ensure that participating families are afforded the time and information needed to evaluate their child care and education options and make sound choices, and that allow parents to pursue or maintain employment. - Maintaining 12-months annual eligibility for CalWORKs Stage 1 Child Care for welfare-towork participants or until the participant is transferred to CalWORKs Stage 2 Child Care. - Promoting, facilitating and supporting consistent and continuous participation of children under the supervision of the child welfare system and Probation and their families in high quality programs that promote healthy child development and support effective parenting. - Ensuring that all subsidized children infants and toddlers, preschool age, and school age children and their families have access to consistent and continuous high quality early care and education services that partner with parents to promote children's healthy growth and development and prepare them for school and life, and meet the needs of families. - Addressing the needs of pregnant and parenting teens to ensure their access to high quality early care and education services that support their academic goals, promote positive and effective parenting skills, and contribute to their child's healthy growth and development. - Facilitating access to high quality early care and education programs that are responsive to the unique needs of children and families experiencing homelessness. - 9.
+- Making sure that California Work Opportunity and Responsibility to Kids (CalWORKs) families have access to child care and education services, ensure that participating families are afforded the time and information needed to evaluate their child care and education options and make sound choices, and that allow parents to pursue or maintain employment. - Maintaining 12-months annual eligibility for CalWORKs Stage 1 Child Care for welfare-towork participants or until the participant is transferred to CalWORKs Stage 2 Child Care. - Promoting, facilitating and supporting consistent and continuous participation of children under the supervision of the child welfare system and Probation and their families in high quality programs that promote healthy child development and support effective parenting. - Ensuring that all subsidized children infants and toddlers, preschool age, and school age children - and their families have access to consistent and continuous high quality early care and education services that partner with parents to promote children's healthy growth and development and prepare them for school and life, and meet the needs of families. - Addressing the needs of pregnant and parenting teens to ensure their access to high quality early care and education services that support their academic goals, promote positive and effective parenting skills, and contribute to their child's healthy growth and development. - Facilitating access to high quality early care and education programs that are responsive to the unique needs of children and families experiencing homelessness. - 9.
 Support efforts to expand the supply of appropriate early care and education services through facility development in communities with a significant shortage of these services.

-- Facilitating the cost and technical assistance of effective construction or renovation of early care and education - centers and family child care homes - facilities in communities with unmet needs for these services. - Integrating early care and education inclusive of centers and family child care homes in specific plans for land use, housing, transportation, economic, workforce, and community development.
+Facilitating the cost and technical assistance of effective construction or renovation of early care and education - centers and family child care homes - facilities in communities with unmet needs for these services.

-10. Support efforts to ensure that children and their families have timely access to early care and education services during a local, state and/or national emergency.
-Su ch efforts may include: • Increasing and extending funds ongoing to subsidize early care and education services of the essential workforce and at-risk populations. • Enhancing child care resource and referral services to directly connect families impacted by the emergency with early care and education programs with the capacity to serve them.
+- Integrating early care and education inclusive of centers and family child care homes in specific plans for land use, housing, transportation, economic, workforce, and community development. - 10.
+Support efforts to ensure that children and their families have timely access to early care and education services during a local, state and/or national emergency.

+Such efforts may include:

+- Increasing and extending funds ongoing to subsidize early care and education services of the essential workforce and at-risk populations. - Enhancing child care resource and referral services to directly connect families impacted by the emergency with early care and education programs with the capacity to serve them. - Waiving liability due to damages relating to COVID-19 infection, transmission, or other related conditions due to the COVID-19 pandemic.